 Timber bamboo species list

 Phyllostachys vivax: This is one of the most popular timber varieties in North America.
-The giant, golden colored canes are impressive and attractive.
-Phyllostachys is one of the more cold hardy genera of bamboo, and this species is good down to about 5 or 10º F. They are also runners, which may be a point of concern, but in the colder climates they tend not to get so out of control, not like a Golden Bamboo or a Bisetti.
-In ideal conditions a Vivax bamboo can reach as much as 70 feet tall, but if they get to 50 feet you’re doing pretty well.
+The giant, golden-colored canes are impressive and attractive.
+Phyllostachys is one of the more cold-hardy genera of bamboo, and this species is good down to about 5 or 10º F. They are also runners, which may be a point of concern, but in the colder climates, they tend not to get so out of control, not like a Golden Bamboo or a Bisetti.
+In ideal conditions, Vivax bamboo can reach as much as 70 feet tall, but if they get to 50 feet you’re doing pretty well.
 The yellow culms grow to 4 or 5 inches in diameter.
+Culm walls are not very thick, however, so it’s not the best species for construction.

-Phyllostachys nigra ‘Henon’: A better choice on the West Coast, where it performs much better than Moso and Madake, Giant Gray is a cultivar and possibly the original species of Black Bamboo.
+Phyllostachys nigra ‘Henon’: An excellent choice in North America, where it performs much better than Moso, Giant Gray is a cultivar and possibly the original species of Black Bamboo.
 Unlike the common P. nigra, this variety has beautiful, towering, greenish-gray culms that can get up to 50 or 60 feet tall and more than 4 inches thick.
 Cold hardy to -5º or -10º F.

-Guadua angustifolia: Native to Central and South America, this neotropical variety is incredibly important for building in Colombia and other parts of Latin America.
-It does not grow well in the the US.
+Guadua angustifolia: Native to Central and South America, this neotropical variety is incredibly important for building in Colombia and other parts of Latin America, locally known as Iron Bamboo.
+It does not grow well in the US.
 But because of its superior wood quality, dried poles of Guadua are commonly imported for construction purposes.
 This massive bamboo easily gets 100 tall with canes 6 to 7 inches in diameter.

 Dendrocalamus asper: This giant clumping bamboo is the most important for building and construction in Indonesia and Southeast Asia.
-If you seen the incredible bamboo structures and pavilions at he Green School in Bali, that’s D. asper.
+If you’ve seen the incredible bamboo structures and pavilions at the Green School in Bali, that’s D. asper.
 These plants grow up to about 80 feet tall and several inches in diameter, with especially thick culm walls.
+Asper’s cousin, Dendrocalamus giganteus, can grow even larger, although the poles are not as high quality for building.

 Dendrocalamus sinicus: A clumping variety only found in Yunnan, China and Laos, this species is believed to have the largest culms of any bamboo.
 Individual canes can reach over 150 feet high, with an outrageous diameter of 12 to 14 inches across.
-It’s not widely known and hardly used outside of Laos and the Yunnan Province.
+It’s not widely known and is hardly used outside of Laos and the Yunnan Province.
+The superlative species has gained increasing attention in recent years, and its seeds are in high demand.

 Bambusa oldhamii: Probably the most widely grown bamboo in all of the United States, Oldham’s does well and looks beautiful in a wide range of temperate climates.
-It’s a clumping bamboo and won’t become invasive, yet it’s cold hardy down to about 20º F. The elegant canes usually grow about 50 feet tall and get about 4″ thick, and they are filled with thick, green foliage.
+It’s a clumping bamboo and won’t become invasive, yet it’s cold hardy down to about 20º F, making it more resilient than most clumpers.
+The elegant canes usually grow about 50 feet tall and get about 4-5″ thick, and they are filled with thick, green foliage.

 Bambusa vulgaris: Sometimes known as Golden bamboo.
-It can be confusing, because this one is an open clumping bamboo, and there’s also Phyllostachys aurea, also called Golden bamboo, which is an incredibly aggressive runner, though not nearly as large as B. vulgaris.
-This species also has a number of very interesting subspecies, or cultivars, including Giant Buddha Belly, or Bambusa vulgaris cv.
+It can be confusing, because this one is an open clumping bamboo, and there’s also Phyllostachys aurea, also called Golden bamboo, which is a very aggressive runner, though not nearly as large as B. vulgaris.
+Poles are 3-4 inches in diameter with thick walls, but they aren’t always very straight, so they’re not the best for building, despite their strength.
+This species also has a number of interesting subspecies, or cultivars, including Green vulgaris, Vittata, and Giant Buddha Belly, or Bambusa vulgaris cv.
 Wamin.

 Further reading